internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 # Next steps

 This concludes the basic setup of the R-Idge router on the Raspberry Pi.
 Now that we have both the {% postlink 2015-01-10-samr21-dev-setup-ubuntu SAM R21 %} and the Rasperry Pi set up, the next step is to establish communication between both devices, which will be the topic of an upcoming post.
-So stay tuned :)
+So stay tuned :smile: